con-jo-ry/NaSa/readme.md

 * Copy edit/improve verses with rough metre

 ## Acknowledgements
-We are very grateful to Prof. Harunaga Isaacson, Dr. Anthony Tribe, and Nicola Bajetta for kindly sharing materials and/or helping with out points of doubt.
+We are very grateful to Prof. Harunaga Isaacson, Dr. Anthony Tribe, and Nicola Bajetta for kindly sharing materials and/or helping with our points of doubt.

 ## Suggestions
 We welcome suggestions!